 The Return to Work Carers Project is a two year pilot project established in 2020 as part of North of Tyne Combined Authority’s (NTCA) programme to assist in the region’s recovery from the Coronavirus pandemic.

 NTCA is working in partnership with three local carers organisations, Carers Northumberland, Newcastle Carers and North Tyneside Carers’ Centre to deliver this project to support carers return to employment, education, or training.

-The pilot will help our residents who have caring commitments, but want to find work, access a range of route-ways to local jobs.
-It is available to both adult carers and young adult carers and is being delivered by an innovative partnership between the NTCA, carer support organisations and local employers.
+The project helps residents who have caring commitments, and want to find work, access a range of route-ways into local jobs.
+The project is available to both adult carers and young adult carers, aged 16 and over, across the North of Tyne region.